Alt-itis: Can get very tiring as well, since there's only two starting areas. (Dwarves/Elves, Hobbits/Men)

 Special Effects Failure: Legendary weapons looks like they are almost entirely covered in saran-wrap (it is very similar to how magic items look in Morrowind, in fact).
 Not only does it look very bad, and covers up some otherwise good weapon designs, it is also in stark contrast to non-legendary weapons, where the glow (if there is one) is handled much more subtly, without calling much attention to itself.

-The hobbit Lalia, who got lost in the Barrow-Downs and needs to be rescued after believing a story that she can find a magical prince there.
+Lalia.
+Lalia, Lalia, Lalia.
+Combine the worst elements of Too Dumb to Live with Escort Mission, turn them Up to Eleven, make the object of the quest completely defenseless, and ensure that players practically have to be in a fellowship to complete the quest (in a mostly soloable area), and you have the most hated character in all of Lotro.
 Some players (who have experienced this quest before and have become fed up with it) have admitted to activating the quest, only to walk off and leave Lalia to herself, leading to her dying at the hands of the Barrow-Wights.